rivaldorodrigues/wtext/README.md

 ### Creating a document

 Now that everything is set, you need an instance of `Document`.
-The `Documents` class is a factory that allows easy creation of documents with the dialect that will be used to write the document and the output where the information will be written.
+The `Documents` class is a factory that allows easy creation of documents with the dialect that will be used to write and the output where the information will be written.

 ```java
 Documents.newWikiPage(DocumentFormat.MEDIAWIKI, new FileOutputStream("MyPage.txt"));